isaaclyman/pooty/README.md

 `poot.model(string)`: The most common implementation of the `poot` property.
 Makes a permanent binding which will replicate everything typed into the `input` element on another property of the model.
 Returns a binding object, which has an `off()` method that will destroy the binding.

 `validate(function)`: Takes a function, to which is passed all user input.
 You can chain a `success(function)` method to this, which will run if your validation function returns a truthy value, or will be skipped if it returns a falsy value.
+The function passed to `success()` will be called with the user input value.
+Both `validate()` and `success()` return a binding object, which has an `off()` method that will destroy the binding.

 To get the value of the model property (instead of binding it to another property), use the `model.poot()` method instead.